chl850405/coding-assessment/README.md

 # coding-assessment

+* A multiple question quiz containing questions about web development.

 * Try to answer all the questions before time runs out. text If you answer a question incorrectly, 15 seconds will be subtracted from the clock.
 Once all questions are answered or if time runs out the game is over.